-Barnard College Community Safety provides supportive security to our campus community.
-We encourage you to read this report and consider how the information provided can help you.
+We encourage you to read this report and consider how the information provided can help you, on and off campus.
+Context is important, we have been doing this important work during a pandemic, and a time in which national and local dialogue is, appropriately, attentive to inclusion and structural inequities.
 For more information, to provide feedback or questions regarding this report, please visit https://barnard.edu/cares or contact the CARES Department via email at CARESTeam@barnard.edu, by phone at 212-854-3362.